 11. Cooperative Relationships with Other Libraries

-Cooperation with other theological libraries in Melbourne exists through consortia of online resources and regular communication through the ANZTLA forum and LIAM (Librarians of Institutes Associated with the MCD).
-LIAM was formed to promote the "desirability of further cooperation ... between theological libraries in Melbourne which are available to students of the College (MCD), both undergraduate and post-graduate".
+Cooperation with other theological libraries in Melbourne exists through consortia of online resources and regular communication through the ANZTLA forum and LIAM (Librarians of Institutes Associated with the UD).
+LIAM was formed to promote the "desirability of further cooperation ... between theological libraries in Melbourne which are available to students of the University (UD), both undergraduate and post-graduate".
 Members of LIAM meet regularly to facilitate cooperative ventures.

 Libraries of religious orders within the Yarra Theological Union share resources without charges.